Avoided Emissions Certificates

 Each certificate corresponds to a specific, verified refurbishment activity, and includes:

-Rather than simply presenting impact data, the certificate provides a formalised evidence package that can be referenced, shared, and assured.
+Recorded in the Bloom Registry — a formalised evidence package that can be referenced, shared, and assured.

 Moving Beyond Reporting: Why a Certificate Is Needed